flytbase/flytdocs/source/docs/FlytOS/Developers/BuildingCustomApps/OnboardCPP.rst

      :tab-width: 2
      :lines: 3

-* TakeOff command could be sent to vehicle with relative takeoff altitude in meters as argument.
-Over here the takeoff altitude is 3m.
+* TakeOff command can be sent to vehicle with relative takeoff altitude in meters as argument.
+Over here, the takeoff altitude is 3m.

   .. literalinclude:: include/demoapp1.cpp
      :language: c